a-robu/dlg-assessment/README.md

 Please provide the source code, tests, documentationsand any assumptionsyou have made.

-Note: We are looking for the candidate’s “Software Engineering”ability not just the Python programming skills.
+Note: We are looking for the candidate’s “Software Engineering” ability not just the Python programming skills.